Edu-2de/JsApiLesson2/README.md

 - JWT is used for authentication.
 - Role-based access ensures only authorized actions are allowed.
 - Database constraints prevent orphaned records and ensure data integrity.
+- Sensitive actions require authentication and/or admin privileges.

 ---